CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_04-Implement_Virtual_Networking.md

       ```sh
      nslookup www.contoso[DID].com [name server name]
       ```
 1. Verify the host name **www.contoso<inject key="DeploymentID" enableCopy="false" />.com** resolves to the IP address you provided.
-This confirms name resolution is working correctly.
+This confirms that name resolution is working correctly.

     ![image](../media/L4T4-4.1S10.png)

 ###  **4.2 Configure a private DNS zone**

 A private DNS zone provides name resolution services within virtual networks.
-A private DNS zone is only accessible from the virtual networks that it is linked to and can't be accessed from the internet.
+It is only accessible from the virtual networks it is linked to and cannot be accessed from the Internet.

-1. In the portal, search for and select **Private dns zones** resource.
+1. In the portal, search for and select the **Private DNS zones** resource.

 1. Select **+ Create**.